 My name is Passepartout, the year is 1872, and while the following statement may seem a tad ridiculous, I have in fact just accompanied my master, Phileas Fogg, on his attempt to circumnavigate the globe within 80 days.
 The journey was full of daunting choices and experiences, each leading to an event of sorts to be dealt with.
-Some perilous, other profitable, while some… are best described as ‘genuinely exciting’.
+Some are perilous, others profitable, and then there are those best described as… ‘genuinely exciting’.
 What an adventure!

 While 80 Days originally saw the light of day on mobile devices back in 2014, the version played for this particular review is not that.
-Instead, it’s the recently released desktop port, which -- for all intents and purposes -- is entirely void of flaws.
-Resolution can be cranked up to 1920x1080, and the frame-rate, while arguably not super important for a game like this, holds a steady 60 through and through.
+Instead, it’s the recently released desktop port, which – for all intents and purposes – is entirely void of flaws.
+Resolution can be cranked up to 1920×1080, and the framerate, while arguably not super important for a game like this, holds a steady 60 through and through.
 Controls?
 Keyboard or mouse, or a mix of the two; again, without any technical mishaps.
 Kudos to CapeGuy Games for a job well done.

 Now, as far as the game itself goes, what we have here is an alternate take on Jules Vernes’ Around the World in Eighty Days.
 And I’m not just referring to inkle turning the novel, linear as these things usually are, into a choose-your-own-adventure style tale, complete with random events, inventory, time-table, and financial aspects to manage, either.
 No, they actually took it a step further, changing the setting to one of steampunk origin, complete with airships, submersible trains, and other fancy technological oddities.
 Oh, and for the most part, the entire thing takes place in real-time, pausing only during lengthy conversations.